MickWest/sitrec/docs/CustomSitchTool.md

 Here I bring in the Tv Out Black and White to simulate the haze.
 I also defocus slightly and reduced the resolution.

-Note in situation like this, the target is ofen darker than anticipated.
+Note in situation like this, the target is often darker than anticipated.
 That's due to the (current) lack of High Dynamic Range rending in Sitrec.

 ## Complex Tracks and Video

 Some platforms, like DJI or other drones, or commercial and military cameras, encode additional data besides the camera position.
-Typically this will include the direction the camera is pointing, possible a track of the ground positions below the cernter cross hairs, the field of view, and other things.
+Typically, this will include the direction the camera is pointing, possible a track of the ground positions below the center cross-hairs, the field of view, and other things.

-The MISB format is commonly used in military and law enforcement applications, but is not widely used by the piublic.
-However MISB has a very rich data definition, covering everything you are likely to have in other formats.
+The MISB format is commonly used in military and law enforcement applications, but is not widely used by the public.
+However, MISB has a very rich data definition, covering everything you are likely to have in other formats.
 So I use MISB as an internal data representation.
 ADS-B tracks are converted to a MISB table (a spreadsheet) with just the position data.
 The DJI drone data contains FOV and heading data which likewise is converted into the relevant fields in an internal MISB table.

 Native MISB is also supported in either KLV or CSV formats.
 I don't have many examples to work with, so if you've got any you can share, I'd appreciate it.
 Mick@mickwest.com